 When two successive instructions are used on the same I/O port (except "mov Rx,W") with a very high clock rate, the "write" part of one instruction might not occur soon enough before the "read" part of the very next instruction, resulting in getting "old" data for the second instruction.
-To ensure predictable results, avoid using two successive read-modify-write instructions that access the same port data register if the clock rate is high or, insert 3 NOP instructions between the successive read-modify-write instructions (if SYNC bit in the FUSE register is enabled, 5 NOP instructions are required), for operating frequencies of 50 MHz or lower.
-If bit 7 of the T2CNTB (PORTRD) is set, the port reads data from the data register instead of port pins.
-In this case, the NOP instructions are not required.
+To ensure predictable results, avoid using two successive read-modify-write instructions that access the same port data register if the clock rate is high or, insert 3 NOP instructions between the successive read-modify-write instructions are required).
+For operating frequencies of 50 MHz or lower, if bit 7 of the T2CNTB (POR-TRD) is set, the port reads data from the data register instructions are not required.